-During the evaluation meeting, the management team of the College provided an overview of the institution in general and of the BA in Hospitality and Tourism Management in particular.
-It seems that teaching work is organised efficiently based on widely accepted ECTS-related workload standards; moreover, the interviewed students were satisfied with the provision of the College in the field of Business, which is closely related to Hospitality and Tourism Management.
+During the evaluation meeting, the management team of the College provided an overview of the College in general and of the 2-year Diploma in Hospitality and Tourism Management specifically.
+It seems that teaching work is organized efficiently, and the student interviewed was satisfied with the provision.
 An effective administration structure supports the delivery of the programme.
-Teaching staff seem enthusiastic about teaching their students.
-There is adequate tourism and hospitality expertise in the team but limited research output in highly respected tourism and hospitality journals, which is essential to inform the curriculum.
-It is also evident that several members of staff are tourism and hospitality academic specialists and have relevant background studies.
+Teaching staff seemed enthusiastic about teaching their students.
+There is adequate tourism and hospitality expertise in the team but limited research output in highly respected tourism and hospitality journals.
+It is also evident that a few members of staff are tourism and hospitality academic specialists and have relevant background studies.
 Some members of the teaching team have a good insight of the tourism and hospitality industry and they are involved in the industry and other related activities.
+The teaching staff were somehow involved in the preparation of module documentation and learning outcomes.

 Quality assurance has been documented from an internal point of view to a satisfactory degree.
 An internal committee meets regularly to discuss quality assurance issues and intervene when this is deemed appropriate.
-Academic fraud is taken very seriously by the College especially because of its existing academic franchising agreement with Roehampton University in the United Kingdom; students are required to submit their assignments on the Moodle platform; these are subsequently checked online for plagiarism using Turnitin software.
-Students involved in plagiarism are then penalized depending on the severity of their misconducts.
-The new BA in Hospitality and Tourism Management was primarily designed in terms of its learning objectives and contents by the senior academic management team based on consultation with both internal and external stakeholders.
-Best practices at an international level were also taken into consideration.
+Academic fraud is taken seriously; students are required to submit their assignments electronically; these are subsequently scanned for plagiarism by members of academic staff.

+The new 2-year Diploma in Hospitality and Tourism Management was primarily designed by the senior academic management team based on consultation with both internal and external stakeholders.
 Teaching members of staff are also expected to become involved in the process at a later stage to take ownership of their modules and effectively deal with any emerging issues.

-The study programme is current and consistent with developments in the industry and its content and objectives are in accordance with each other.
-In fact, the documentation provides a comprehensive and meticulously prepared guidance to the programme proposed.
-The programme follows a traditional, mainstream but inspiring approach to teaching hospitality and tourism.
-It offers a portfolio of theoretical business and management knowledge with modules in the areas of tourism and hospitality operations.
-There are thirty (30) compulsory modules accounting for 180 ECTS and ten (10) elective modules accounting for 60 ECTS.
-Among the latter, four (4) modules specialize in hospitality and tourism while six (6) relate to general education and business.
-While the originally submitted documentation was unclear as per the role of electives, it became evident during the presentation of the study programme at the College that these play an important role.
+The study programme is current and consistent with developments in the hospitality and tourism sectors and its content and objectives are in accordance with each other.
+Networking with local travel and leisure companies has already been pursued to provide students with internships.

+Regardless of the credits transferred, students must complete a minimum of 30 Atlantis College credits / 60 ECTS for the Diploma.
+Evaluation of transferred credits may vary based on the individual cases and depending on the completed academic courses, presented to the Academic Affairs Office.

+The College will award credits to students who study abroad for one semester or one year under the LLP/ERASMUS + programme.
+The study period is an integral part of the student's programme of study and full academic recognition is given as decided in the Learning Agreement.

 Like other programmes currently offered by the College, the new programme is expected to attract not only Cypriot but also international students interested in hospitality and tourism studies.
-Two (2) out of the four (4) students interviewed by the EEC were international (and more specifically from India and Nepal) and expressed their satisfaction from the academic delivery and support services of the College.